borea17/borea17.github.io/_posts/2020-08-07-SPD_summary.md

 ### Data Generation

-A dataset that is in spirit similar to the *colored sprites dataset* will be generated, i.e., procedurally generated objects from known factors of variation.
+A dataset that is similar in spirit to the *colored sprites dataset* will be generated, i.e., procedurally generated objects from known factors of variation.
 [Watters et al.
-(2019)](https://arxiv.org/abs/1901.07017) use a binary [dsprites dataset](https://github.com/deepmind/dsprites-dataset) consisting of 737.280 images and transform these during training into colored images by uniformly sampling from a predefined HSV space (see Appendix A.3).
+(2019)](https://arxiv.org/abs/1901.07017) use a binary [dsprites dataset](https://github.com/deepmind/dsprites-dataset) consisting of 737,280 images and transform these during training into colored images by uniformly sampling from a predefined HSV space (see Appendix A.3).
 As a result, the dataset has 8 factors of variation ($x$-position,
 $y$-position, size, shape, angle, 3D-color) with infinite samples (due